The next era belongs to India - and to AI: Sir Martin Sorrell maps the future of advertising

 Clients value brand strength.
 Breaking up the group would free units to thrive individually.

-Coming to S4 Capital — after performance resets, but also acquisitions and new bets.
-How are you restoring momentum and client confidence?
+Speaking of S4 Capital, after performance resets as well as acquisitions and new bets, how are you restoring momentum and client confidence?

 Our tech-based client relationships — Alphabet, Amazon, T-Mobile, Disney, Netflix, GM, General Mills — are very strong.
 We’ve been voted AI Agency of the Year by Ad Age and Innovation Partner of the Year by The One Club.